PatRing/Udacity-project---Blog/README.md

 First, I take a closer look at the distribution of prices with the Seattle AirBNB Data to identify the existing variation.
 Then, I study the relation between prices, characteristics of the apartment, review rating scores and information on the host in three separate analysis.
 Finally, I build a prediction model that effectively predicts the price a new host may charge for an overnight stay.
 I hope that this tool will be helpful for anyone who is thinking about renting out his or her apartment/room.

 # What variation in prices exists?
 The average price for a overstay night at AirBnB in the Seatle Data is $127.98; while the minimum price is $20 and the maxium price $1.000.
 This shows the high variablity in prices in this dataset and also the value of developing a tool that can help new hosts to set an appropriate price.
-The full distribution of prices is shown in the following figure:
+The full distribution of prices is shown in the attached notebook.

 # How does the price of an apartment depend on the characteristics of the apartment?